 Abstract.
 In this paper, we present a generic preimage attack on JH-512.
-We do not claim that our attack breaks JH-512, but it shows weaknesses in the design principles of JH-512 which do not exist in other hash functions, e.g., the SHA-2 family.
+We do not claim that our attack breaks JH-512 (due to the high memory requirements), but it uses some interesting properties in the design principles of JH-512 which do not exist in other hash functions, e.g., the SHA-2 family.